Díaz-Canel announces new package of economic reforms in Cuba amid pressure from the U.S.

 The president also acknowledged the need to address the loss of human capital caused by emigration.

-He explained that the government is studying salary and economic mechanisms aimed at retaining highly skilled young workers.
+According to the explanation, the government is studying salary and economic mechanisms aimed at retaining highly skilled young workers.

 "How we protect him financially, how we protect him with incentives," he summarized.